2011–12 UEFA Champions League: Teams

-Romania (ROU): Because Politehnica Timișoara, the 2010–11 Liga I runners-up, were denied a domestic licence for the 2011–12 season, Vaslui, the third-placed team of the league, claimed the Champions League spot in the third qualifying round League Route.

-Turkey (TUR): Fenerbahçe, the 2010–11 Süper Lig champions, was banned by the Turkish Football Federation on 24 August 2011 from participating in the 2011–12 UEFA Champions League due to the ongoing investigation into match-fixing.
-UEFA decided to replace them in the group stage with Trabzonspor, the league runners-up, who had lost in the Champions League third qualifying round and were participating in the Europa League play-off round at that time.

 Round and draw dates

 All draws held at UEFA headquarters in Nyon, Switzerland unless stated otherwise.

 Qualifying rounds

 In the qualifying rounds and the play-off round, teams were divided into seeded and unseeded teams based on their 2011 UEFA club coefficients, and then drawn into two-legged home-and-away ties.
 Teams from the same association cannot be drawn against each other.

 First qualifying round

 The draw for the first and second qualifying rounds was held on 20 June 2011.
 The first legs were played on 28 June, and the second legs were played on 5 and 6 July 2011.

 Second qualifying round

 The first legs were played on 12 and 13 July, and the second legs were played on 19 and 20 July 2011.

-HJK's 10–0 win over Bangor City in the second leg broke the record for the largest margin of victory in the largest margin of victory in the current Champions League format.
+HJK's 10–0 win over Bangor City in the second leg broke the record for the largest margin of victory in the current Champions League format.